Lost Your Faith

-"Lost Your Faith" is a song by American singer-songwriter Ava Max.
-It was released on February 7, 2025, through Atlantic Records as the lead single from her third studio album, Don't Click Play.
+"Lost Your Faith" is a song by American singer Ava Max.
+It was released on February 7, 2025, through Atlantic Records as the lead single from her third studio album, Don't Click Play (2025).

 Background and release

 On January 24, 2025, Max posted three photos with the caption "I thought forever meant we'd die together, I don't know".
 She changed her profile to one of the photos the following day.
 The next day, Max announced in an interview that the song would be released in February.
 On February 7, 2025, the song's visualizer was released along with the song.

 Critical reception

 "Lost Your Faith" was called a "driving breakup song" with a "1980s rock-esque straight beat" akin to her 2020 single "Kings & Queens" that then turns into a "more electronic dance-pop instrumental for its chorus", with Max lamenting "the slow disintegration of the relationship, noting that it feels like her lover's devotion has waned".